Seven Steps to Help Stop the Spread of COVID-19

 Article originally published on November 12, 2020.

-These six steps are important ways that you can help to prevent the spread of COVID-19.
+These seven steps are important ways that you can help to prevent the spread of COVID-19 and other respiratory infections, including the flu.

 Wash and Sanitize Hands